ahdinosaur/butt-as-a-service/README.md

 # Butt as a Service

-what if everyone had a friend in the cloud?
+what if everyone had a friend in the bot family?

 Butt as a Service helps you provision and monitor Scuttlebutt bots in the cloud.

+## business

+most people seem happy to pay $5 / month.

+if we prove a successful value flow, we can scale the ecosystem of Scuttlebutt bot providers, in order to support the ecosystem of Scuttlebutt organizers.

 ## job stories